 And in that context, continuous improvement is all that matters.

-In the breakthrough scenario, lateral thinking, second-order thinking, and non-linear thinking become key ingredients!
+In the breakthrough scenario, lateral thinking, second-order thinking, and non-linear thinking become vital ingredients!

 Other resources to design your business: